Back to All Events

 Our events are recorded and on-demand to ticket holders for a month.
 Proceeds from ticket sales benefit UK museums, galleries and other arts-based organisations.

-In the Dark Ages, from early Celtic and Anglo-Saxon times, space was frightening.
-It harboured invisible demonic spiritual forces that caused a great fear of emptiness.
+In early Celtic and Anglo-Saxon times, space was frightening, harbouring invisible demonic spiritual forces that caused a great fear of emptiness.
 This manifested throughout the Middle Ages as a fear of Space itself.
-The philosophical debate about space, and the impossibility of a vacuum, dates back to Aristotle, and dominated philosophy for centuries.
+This ‘Horror Vacui’ in which no space is allowed is evident in centuries of art.

 This is an online event hosted on Zoom which can be watched live with Q&A, or on-demand for one month afterwards.
 You will receive your link to access the event in your email confirmation and the on-demand link after the event ends.